kortfolio/livedazeDev/README.md

 I tried my best not to use anything else but React.
 However, as state management getting complicated, and hearing things about how Redux is excellent with React, I soon integrated Redux to the project.
 The project is currently deployed at https://livedaze.com, and most of the basic functionalities are available.
 Although there are still many problems and issues to fix/update, I am quite satisfied with the current progress that I have made over time.

 ## :checkered_flag: Project Status
-The current version of livedaze supports the following functions
+The current version of livedaze supports the following functions.

-**Login/Registration/Authentication**
+**Landing Page - Login/Registration Page**
+- [x] Designed and developed responsive Web Page (Login Page and Registration Page)
+- [x] Integrated Material UI (Login Forms and Buttons)
 - [x] Integrated social login function with Firebase API (Google, Facebook, Github Login)
 - [x] Firebase Email Authentication
 - [x] Integrated anonymous login function.
-- [ ] Vectorize social login icons to SVG and add micro user interactions (Hover, onClick, etc..)
+- [ ] Vectorize social login icons to SVG and develop micro-animated UI(Hover, onClick, etc..)

+**Dashboard Page - Post Login Page **

 • Core Functionalities